mchmarny/stackdriver-notification-handler/README.md

 ## Prerequisites

-If you don't have one already, start by creating new project and configuring [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
+If you don't have one already, start by creating a new project and configuring [Google Cloud SDK](https://cloud.google.com/sdk/docs/).
 Similarly, if you have not done so already, you will have [set up Cloud Run](https://cloud.google.com/run/docs/setup).

 ## Deployment